Star Trek: Picard Season 1, Episode 7 – Debuted Thursday, March 5, 2020

 It was also (unsurprisingly) a tearjerker, from Troi being worried about Picard’s condition to their conversation about Thad, the son who died.
-(Loved the photo of Picard, in uniform, holding the baby with that expression of pure joy.)
-Troi and Riker are one hundred percent their old selves, but also evolved, as Jean-Luc has evolved, changed by events and time but still essentially themselves.
+(Loved the photo of Picard, in uniform, holding the baby with an expression of pure joy.)
+Troi and Riker have also also evolved, as Jean-Luc has, changed by events and time but still essentially themselves.
 Their beautiful home on an idyllic planet has all kinds of tech built in to keep them safe, and can even detect cloaked ships; we’d expect nothing less.
 And their personal story ties in perfectly with the larger one: the synth attack resulted in Troi and Riker being unable to save their son.

 Kudos to the writers and director for making this reunion as effective as it was.
 It hit all the right emotional beats, didn’t oversell, and was a perfect way to get Soji to reveal what she knew, to get her to trust Picard, to catch up on where Riker and Troi are in their lives, and to let everyone take a breather, among fresh tomatoes and bunny rabbits.
 I admit it; I wept a whole lot during these scenes, and may have burst into applause at our first glimpse of Deanna, even though I knew it was coming.

 Back on La Sirena, Rios is worried that Raffi is being tracked (which would explain the presence of the cloaked ship)… or is he?
 Hard to tell if he really thinks so or if he’s trying to get Jurati to fess up, but by that point it’s finally been revealed what happened between Jurati and Commodore Oh (and her oversized ears) back at the Daystrom Institute.
-After a quick mind meld (remember the first one Spock did on Dr. Van Gelder that took a half hour?), Jurati is forced to see ALL the destruction caused by synths (real or imagined, we don’t know), but it’s enough to convince her to leave Earth for the first time, go on a dangerous mission with people she’s been told not to trust, and swallow (after chewing) a tracking device handed to her by someone she just met a few minutes ago.
+After a quick mind meld (remember how the first one Spock did on Dr. Van Gelder took half an hour?), Jurati is forced to see ALL the destruction caused by synths.
+Whether it’s real or imagined, we don’t know, but it’s enough to convince her to leave Earth for the first time, go on a dangerous mission with people she’s been told not to trust, and swallow (after chewing) a tracking device handed to her by someone she just met a few minutes ago.

 Having Raffi treat her with such compassion and care was a perfect way to set up poor Agnes.
 When she vomits up that cake (ewww! and thank you for avoiding a close-up), she’s vomiting up everything: her betrayal and secrecy, her realization that she’s made the wrong choice and endangered others, and most of all, her murder of Bruce Maddox.
 Her foamy act of sacrifice shows that she’s realized all of this and wants to do the right thing.